bjornharrtell/presentations/foss4g/2017/vectortiles/PITCHME.md

 * Encoding Protobuf formats in PostGIS
 * Mapbox Vector Tiles (lossy)
-* Bonus: Geobuf (lossless)
+* Geobuf (lossless)

 Note:
-This talk is about a upcomming feature in PostGIS 2.4 to support outputting data in two Protobuf based formats.
+This talk is about a upcoming feature in PostGIS 2.4 to support outputting data in two Protobuf based formats, Mapbox Vector Tiles and Geobuf.

 Protobuf is a binary encoding specification from Google for structured data.
 Simplified I think it can perhaps be seen as a binary equivalent of XML.